 these skilled professionals apart from other groomers and validating their

 qualifications and professionalism to the public.

-Included in these programs are keeping pets SAFE, getting and keeping better clients, working with difficult dogs, and tips to make groomers more successful, and the introduction of the 'Smart Style System' of grooming. (*New for 2015, the Certified Advanced Professional Groomer.)
+Included in these programs are keeping pets SAFE, getting and keeping better clients, working with difficult dogs, and tips to make groomers more successful, and the introduction of the 'Smart Style System' of grooming. (*Next Steps: the Certified Advanced Professional Groomer--Track II.)

 8 SIMPLE STEPS TO CHOOSING A SAFE PET